 Mystery shopping – lucrative if you’re picked!

-Mystery shopping is a high demand activity for survey takers (and there are a lot of scams out there, so be careful), but if you’re chosen to conduct one by a legitimate research company, the rewards can be attractive.
-As a secret shopper, you will generally be tasked with having a conversation with an employee at a store (based on questions memorized from a script), whether while roaming the aisles, or at the till when paying for a purchase.
-A report will then be written that will evaluate the worker’s overall knowledge, helpfulness and friendliness, as well as the condition of the store.
+Mystery shopping is a high demand activity for survey takers (but there are a lot of scams out there, so be careful), so if you’re chosen to conduct one by a legitimate research company, the rewards can be attractive.
+As a secret shopper, you will generally be tasked with having a conversation with an employee at a store (based on questions memorized from a script), whether while roaming the aisles, or at the checkout when paying for a purchase.
+You will then compile a report that will evaluate the worker’s overall knowledge, helpfulness and friendliness, as well as the condition of the store.

 Online surveys can pay well, but because there are hundreds of millions of participants worldwide, the pay can be lean at times.
 If you’re looking to find the highest paid surveys, a strategic option is to find survey panels who offer more than just surveys.
 Look for websites who offer different types of research opportunities – ones that will potentially pay more.
 The more open you are to participating in different types of research, the better your chances of succeeding at reaching your survey income goals.